Return to menu

 Click to refresh the page with the associated OAI fields after entering the base URL of the server and authentication information if necessary.

 The following fields appear after you click Connect and Edit.
+This allows you to specify information specific to the OAI repository, which is provided by the OAI provider.

 Indicates the granularity of the repositories date stamp.